 Do Bacteria Play a Role in IBS?

-There is now evidence to support the idea that disturbances in the bacteria that populate the intestine may have a role in at least some people with IBS.
+There is now evidence to support the idea that disturbances in the bacteria that populate the intestine may have a role in at least some people with irritable bowel syndrome (IBS).

 This evidence from observations or studies can be summarized as follows:

 - Antibiotic use, well known to disturb the flora, may predispose individuals to IBS